michelemadonna/pwnagotchi/README.md

     sudo systemctl restart pwnagotchi

 ### HANDSHAKES-DL-HASHIE PLUGIN
-The [handshakes-dl-hashie plugin](https://github.com/PwnPeter/pwnagotchi-plugins) Download handshake captures from web-ui + handshake converted in hashcat format with hashie-hcxpcapngtool.py
+The [handshakes-dl-hashie plugin](https://github.com/PwnPeter/pwnagotchi-plugins) Download handshake captures from web-ui + handshake converted in hashcat format with hashie-hcxpcapngtool or hashieclean.
 1. Add the plugin repository to your `config.toml` file if not already present:
     ```toml
     main.custom_plugins_repos = [